daffailhamf/sql_class_assignments/README.md

 ## Assignment 2 (Day 30 - 8th Meeting)

 **INSTRUCTION**
-- For number 1-3, please use the "kelas_sql" database.
+- For number 1-3, please use the "data_kelas" database.
 - For number 2-8, please use the "3_odds" database.

 Here are the questions and tasks: